"Freedom can exist only in the society of knowledge."Benjamin Rush

 After his death, Nisbet was remembered as one of the most successful college presidents of his day.
 It's not surprising, then, that his standards of excellence held strong after his passing.
 His sensibilities remained integral in the life of the college.
 In 1812, for example, the college trustees authorized the purchase of Joseph Priestley's scientific equipment, which gave Dickinson state-of-the-art research capabilities in the sciences.
 (One of the pieces, a lens, is believed to have been used by Priestley in the discovery of oxygen.)
 It was this dedication to excellence and innovation in education that enticed the world-renowned chemist and social reformer Thomas Cooper to join the faculty as Dickinson's first chemistry professor.
 Thomas Jefferson, a contemporary, remarked that Cooper was "the greatest man in America in the powers of the mind and in acquired information, and that without exception."

 Academic prowess, however, was not necessarily aligned with economic and political prosperity.
-A combination of financial straits and faculty dissention led to a college closing from 1816-1821.
+A combination of financial straits and faculty dissention led to a college closing from 1816 to 1821.
 Over the period of several years, the trustees managed to overcome both of these hurdles.
 Barely a decade later, however, strife hit the college again.
-In the midst of the ongoing financial pressures of the early-nineteenth century, Dickinson's faculty launched into a heated, often bitter, debate about the shape of the college's curriculum.
+In the midst of the ongoing financial pressures of the early 19th century, Dickinson's faculty launched into a heated, often bitter, debate about the shape of the college's curriculum.
 In 1832, when the trustees were unable to resolve the issue, they ordered Dickinson's temporary closure.

 Spencer Fullerton Baird, class of 1840, was a professor of natural history and science at the college.
 He became assistant secretary of the Smithsonian Institute in 1850 and was later promoted to secretary of that institution.